kiquetal/cdk-typescript-lambda-python/README.md

 Objective: Use cdk with typescript, but all lambdas will be use python, check how the layers function works!

-### Install dependencies only with requirement.txt
+### Install dependencies only with requirements.txt

 ```
 LAMBDA-LAYER